Cohesion Policy

 OP 5

-closer to citizens, promoting the integrated and sustainable development of all kinds of territories and local initiatives.
+A Europe closer to the citizens, promoting the integrated and sustainable development of all types of territories and local initiatives.

 Cohesion policy in Spain 2021-2027

-35,562 M€, Spain is the third largest beneficiary of EU cohesion policy funds in the period 2021-2027.
-The Spanish Association Agreement 2021-2027 constitutes a comprehensive and flexible framework agreement which provides coverage for programmes designed in the area of the three cohesion policy funds for which Spain is a beneficiary (ERDF, ESF+ and FTJ).
+With an allocation of 35,562 M€, Spain is the third largest beneficiary of EU cohesion policy funds in the period 2021-2027.
+The Association Agreement of Spain 2021-2027 constitutes a broad and flexible framework agreement providing coverage for the programmes designed under the three cohesion policy funds for which Spain is a beneficiary (ERDF, ESF+ and FTJ).

 Association Agreement of Spain 2021-2027